 What truffles to grow from an oak plant

-The growth cycle of the oak, which requires heat and light, naturally brings it closer to the ideal conditions for the cultivation of the black Perigord truffle (tuber melanosporum) and the summer truffle (tuber aestivum).
-However, a simple increase in its planting density allows to favor shade and humidity, which generates the right conditions for the Burgundy truffle (tuber uncinatum).
+The growth cycle of the oak, which requires heat and light, naturally brings it closer to the ideal conditions for the cultivation of the black truffle (tuber melanosporum) and the production of summer truffle (tuber aestivum).
+However, a simple increase in its planting density allows to favor shade and humidity, which generates the right conditions for the Burgundy truffle farming (tuber uncinatum).
 Finally, note that controlled mycorrhization also makes pedunculate and pubescent oaks very good hosts for the Italian white truffle.
 So to summarize: the oak is the truffle plant able to produce the four varieties of truffles.

 In addition to truffle oaks, Robin Nurseries offers a wide range of plants for truffle growing.
 If you are not sure which truffle variety and tree species are best suited to your land, contact our experts.
 They will be able to advise you and guide you in the choice of your truffle plants, their storage, planting and maintenance.